Readri205/MS2_Project/README.md

 ### Acknowledgements

-*   My Mentor for continuous helpful feedback.
+*   My Mentor (Adegbenga Adeye (email:adegbenga.adeye@outlook.com, slack:gbenga_mentor)) for continuous helpful feedback.

 *   Tutor support at Code Institute for their support.

+*   Other students (Slack Code Institute Workspace) on the Full Stack Developer Course, via the [Slack Communication Platform](https://slack.com/intl/en-gb/)

+*   Friends and family providing review and feedback on the site content and navigation.

 ## Version Control

 *   All through the development phase of the project, commits have been made from the GitPod Repository to GitHub.
+The version control list below mirrors the GitHub Commit list.
+It is designed to provide a direct track on commits in the README file for easy access as to code status in GitPod.
+Note that feedback from MS1 Project was received on July 8th, 2020 which stated that commits should be in the imperative.
+Any commits after this date (approx. V6.4) that are not in the imperative is in error.

     * V1.0 Initial Commit
     * V1.1 Added Africa header image, country html page and README template